 For excessive trading cases, FINRA Rule 2111 also has a quantitative suitability standard that applies.
 Quantitative suitability requires a broker who has actual or de facto control over a customer account to have a reasonable basis for believing that, considering the customer’s investment profile, a series of recommended transactions, even if suitable when viewed in isolation, are not excessive and unsuitable for the customer.
 Factors such as turnover rate, cost-to-equity ratio, and use of in-and-out trading in a customer’s account may provide a basis for finding that the activity at issue was excessive.

 Churning is a fairly obvious violation of Rule 2111 because account churning if proven, can never be suitable.

 What Kind of Damages can I expect to Recover?

-Because of the number of trades involved in a typical account churning case, damages are usually best proven through expert reports that analyze the gains, losses, and commissions of every trade and breakdown the results in a format that is easy for the FINRA arbitration panel to understand.
+Because of the number of trades involved in a typical account churning case, damages are usually best proven by churning attorneys through expert reports that analyze the gains, losses, and commissions of every trade and breakdown the results in a format that is easy for the FINRA arbitration panel to understand.
 These reports vary in cost depending on the expert and the number of trades involved but churning cases are virtually impossible to prove without them.

 Common Brokerage Firm Defenses – Who controlled the Account?